nemarvin/nemarvin.github.io/aboutme.md

 ---

-I am an assistant professor of history at the University of Arkansas, Little Rock, where I am also a Gender Studies affiliate faculty member.
-I focus on slavery & resistance in the French colonial world.
-My current book project examines the makings of racial categories on Mauritius and Réunion Island (17th-19th centuries).
-My second project explores the lived experiences of people enslaved on properties owned or managed by Catholic orders and congregations throughout the French empire.
-I teach courses on World History Since 1500, Historical Methods, Modern France and the World, History of the Atlantic World, and the Haitian Revolution in Global Perspective.
-Students in my classes investigate how power shapes our past and present, excavating stories from history's margins through a mix of original research and collaborative interpretation of primary sources.
+Nathan Marvin is an assistant professor of history at the University of Arkansas at Little Rock, where he is also a Gender Studies affiliate faculty member.
+His work examines slavery and resistance in the French colonial world.
+His current book project explores the shifting politics of race and the effects of the Haitian Revolution on France’s Indian Ocean colonies.
+His ongoing second project explores the lived experiences of people enslaved on properties of Catholic orders and congregations throughout the French empire.
+He teaches courses on World History Since 1500, Historical Methods, Modern France and the World, History of the Atlantic World, and the Haitian Revolution in Global Perspective.
+Through collaborative interpretation of archival sources, students in his classes mine stories from history’s margins in order to understand how power shapes both past and present.
+Originally from the Piscataqua Region of New Hampshire, Nate lives and works in Little Rock, Arkansas.

-I live and work in Little Rock, Arkansas.
-I am originally from the Piscataqua region of New Hampshire.

 ![Photo](IMG-3710.jpg)